AlexHuggler/Government-Trades/README.md

 Notes on discovery reliability:

 - The scraper now parses the Capitol Trades Next.js data blob (the `__NEXT_DATA__` script tag) to pull `politicianId` and names directly from the page payload.
-If that blob is missing, it falls back to regex extraction of `politicianId` values in the raw HTML.
+If that blob is missing, it falls back to anchor links on the listing page and then regex extraction of `politicianId` values in the raw HTML.
-- If no politicians are discovered for a chamber, increase `--list-max-pages` or verify network access to https://www.capitoltrades.com/.
+- If no politicians are discovered for a chamber, increase `--list-max-pages`, or provide explicit IDs via `--politician-id` when running locally, or verify network access to https://www.capitoltrades.com/.

 ### Google Colab usage